Understanding Islam (BIBL412)

 Foundations for the Christian Worldview (BIBL300)

-(Previously offered as WDVW412 - Islam.
-Credit for this course can be applied to the 1.0 credit graduation requirement for worldview studies.)
+(Credit for this course can be applied to the 1.0 credit graduation requirement for worldview studies.)

 An analysis of Islam from a Christian worldview, this course focuses on the history, beliefs, and practices of the Islamic community and contrasts them with what Christians believe to be the true biblical interpretation of history and culture.
 Special attention will be given to the life of Muhammad, Islamic history, understanding the five pillars of Islam, as well as Islamic beliefs and practices, the Islamic concept of jihad, and effective methods of communication and an awareness of the sensitivities of Muslims toward Christianity.